-A. PERS Contract
+A. PERS Contract.

-Subject to the terms of this subsection 6.10, the County will maintain its contract with the State Public Employees' Retirement (PERS) and the benefits currently provided there under.
+Subject to the terms of this subsection 6.10, the County will maintain its contract with the State Public Employees' Retirement System (PERS) and the benefits currently provided there under.

-B. PEPRA Tier
+B. PEPRA Tier.

-The County implemented a new Miscellaneous Member pension tier in accordance with and subject to the terms of the Public Employees' Pension Reform Act of 2013.
-The new pension tier is referred to in this MOU as the "PEPRA tier."
+The County implemented a new pension tier in accordance with and subject to the terms of the Public Employee Pension Reform Act of 2013.
+The new pension tier is referred to in this MOU as the "PEPRA Miscellaneous tier and the PEPRA Safety-Light tier, respectively."

-C. PEPRA Basic Retirement Formula
+C. PEPRA Basic Retirement Formula.

-For employee required by law to participate in the PEPRA tier, the PEPRA established a pension formula of two percent (2%) of pensionable compensation for each qualifying year of service at the normal retirement age of sixty-two (62) years.
+For non-safety (miscellaneous) employee required by law to participate in the PEPRA Miscellaneous tier, the PEPRA established a pension formula of two percent (2%) of pensionable compensation for each qualifying year of service at the normal retirement age of sixty-two (62) years.
 For purposes of this formula, PERS will calculate an eligible retiree's pension based on the average annual pensionable compensation earned by the member during the thirty-six (36) consecutive month period immediately preceding retirement (or date of last separation from service if prior to retirement) or any other period of thirty-six (36) consecutive months during the member's applicable service that the member designates.